 The question was, why was it so good?
 He didn't have any special technique.
 It wasn't a new thing, because I had dated jerk face for six months (Hence, the six month rule, which I broke with Dave, I know I have no shame).
 But there were other things too, I no longer require the traditional foreplay.
 If he snuggles his face in my neck and strokes my arm, I turn to mush, I'm like a puddle.
 So if we're cuddled up at night and he's snuggling I tell him "he's either going to have to stop or do something about it."
 I think the reason for this is trust.
 I am very comfortable with him, I don't worry about him pushing my boundaries and violating the limits that I set.
 He doesn't mock me, get frustrated or turn into a baby when I tell him to stop.
 He never pushes me for sex.
 I have decided and I've told him, I will never have sex with him unless I absolutely want to, I will never fake it.
 Sex should never be a chore or an obligation.
 I value my relationship with him too much and he knows that I'm always genuine and that I am into him.

 There was a time that I could spend days getting up the courage to tell my ex something.
 Sometimes I opted not to.
 Now I just blurt it out, anything.
 I've known Dave for just over four years (dated three) and he knows things about me that my ex doesn't (I was with my ex for 25 years).
 I would never until my ex anything that could be used to embarrass or humiliate me.
 With time I found it easy to tell Dave things.
 There's no need to be embarrassed, because there is no judgment or keeping score.

 I wish I could tell you some definitive facts or words that could help you determine if a man is a narc or not.
 But I can tell you that when you know, you know.
 What you do notice is there's a huge change in yourself and you really start to recognize the toxic behavior from your past.

-(originally posted by a member of our community)
+(originally posted by a member of our private social network)